cleverlight/lightenna/_includes/presentations/2018-04-08-cost-of-collaboration.md

 <p class="fragment">Clarity</p>
 <p class="fragment">Agility</p>

-Note: Coping and excelling in that world requires a shift from VUCA to VUCA Prime, as described by [PDF: Bob Johansen, Getting There Early, 2007](https://www.bkconnection.com/static/getthereearlyPR.pdf).
+{% if include.pres %}Note: {% endif %}Coping and excelling in that world requires a shift from VUCA to VUCA Prime, as described by [PDF: Bob Johansen, Getting There Early, 2007](https://www.bkconnection.com/static/getthereearlyPR.pdf).
 The tools, processes and practices outlined here are designed to help teams maintain these prime qualities in order to be effective.

 ---